PelleLille/hsl-docs/introduction.rst

 Functions
 ---------

-A lot of functions are available in the :doc:`function library <functions>`.
+A lot of builtin functions are available in the :doc:`function library <functions>`.
 Functions are called by named followed by parentheses ``()`` with input parameters in between them.
 Function names are case-sensitive.
 The argument types must be supported by the function, otherwise an error will be raised.
+It's also possible to create :ref:`user-defined functions <user_function>`.

 .. code-block:: hsl